xyqyear/minecraft-qqbot/README.md

 - mc command modules

-    first, permission_manager should be imported from plugin.mc, and permissions needed for the plugin should be registered by:
+    first, you need to declare a tuple called permissions, and add permissions the module might need to the tuple.

-        permission_manager.register("permission.subpermission")
+        permissions = ('ban', )

     then, get_command and parse_response function should be provided by the module